urql-graphql/urql/README.md

 - provide optimistic Mutation responses

 > ⚠️ Note: Documentation for some parts of `@urql/exchange-graphcache` are still being worked on!
-> For help for features requests, please join our [Spectrum](https://spectrum.chat/urql).
+> For help or features requests, please join our [Spectrum](https://spectrum.chat/urql).

 ## Quick Start Guide